Zyzz: Death

-On 5 August 2011, Shavershian suffered a heart attack in a sauna, while on vacation in Pattaya.
+On 5 August 2011, Shavershian suffered a heart attack in a sauna while on vacation in Pattaya.
 He was taken to a hospital, where doctors were unable to revive him.
 His family and friends placed news of his death on Facebook.
 His death was confirmed on 9 August 2011 by the Department of Foreign Affairs and Trade (DFAT).
 An autopsy revealed a previously undiagnosed congenital heart defect and cardiomegaly which triggered cardiac arrest.
 His family stated he had shown several minor symptoms in the few months leading up to August 2011, including high blood pressure and occasional shortness of breath.
 He had a family history of heart problems.
+A 2026 documentary reported that a toxicology report showed "acute respiratory failure due to the combined use of morphine, cocaine and benzodiazepines."

 Legacy

 According to The Sydney Morning Herald, Shavershian's death was the sixth most searched death-related topic in Australia during 2011.
 Before his death, Shavershian had posted a video of himself on a social networking site, which would later come out 18th on Nine News's "Top News Videos of the Year" for 2011.
 Over the May 2011 to May 2012 period, Google statistics showed that he was searched as many times as Julia Gillard, the Prime Minister of Australia at that time.

 At the 2012 New Year's Day Field Day festival in Sydney, people dressed up as Shavershian.

 Said Shavershian created a 19-minute tribute video for his brother, titled Zyzz - The Legacy, and released it on YouTube on 22 March 2012.
 The video had been "trending the charts" on YouTube from late March to early April 2012.
-As of February 2022, the video has over 15 million views.
+As of March 2026, the video has over 18.5 million views.
 Shavershian's followers still post tribute videos dedicated to him, with a lot of them collecting over a million views.

 According to a 2013 opinion piece in the Wentworth Courier, whilst hundreds of Wentworth Courier news articles published online have "disappeared into the void" since 2011, the "Zyzz story" continued "to be read and frequently appears in the daily list of most clicked-on articles on the Wentworth Courier website".

 In a report on organized crime's control of the underground steroid trade, reporter Mark Willacy called Shavershian the "pin-up boy for the bodybuilding crowd."

 In November 2022, Flume covered Bag Raiders' song "Shooting Stars" with Shavershian's older brother, Said (known publicly as Chestbrah), for Triple J's Like a Version.
 In the cover, Chestbrah enters from behind Flume, and "muzzes out", the dance Zyzz made famous.

+A documentary about his life and death by Selina Miles, Poster Boy: Becoming Zyzz, was released in 2026.